FieryCod/holy-lambda/doc/1-02-getting-started.md

 ### Edit Code in AWS Lambda

+Now we're going to try out interactive Clojure editing from the AWS Lambda code editor.
+We're going to update the code to use the `name` URL parameter from the test event in our hello function.

-From the Lambda code editor, select `code.cljc` and replace the existing `say-hello` and `ExampleLambda` functions with the following:
+Select `code.cljc` and replace the existing `say-hello` and `ExampleLambda` functions with the following:

 ```clojure
 (defn say-hello